NeoFantom/nlphomework/README.md

 # nlphomework
-NLP homework at Shanxi University which include Chinese word segmentation and Chinese word Part-Of-Speech(POS) Tagging.
+This is an NLP practice which include Chinese word segmentation and Chinese word Part-Of-Speech(POS) Tagging.

+Word segmentation algorithm: Max-length-match.

+POS tagging algorithm: HMM with Viterbi algorithm.

 ## Use IntelliJ instead of Eclipse
 I used IntelliJ to write this project, so [IntelliJ](https://www.jetbrains.com/idea/) is highly recommended rather than Eclipse, for if you use IntelliJ, everything's all set, while for eclipse you have to do something manually.